Horse Supplement Science:

 How you can be sure that the product you are feeding is safe and that it contains the ingredients at the levels claimed on the label, or that the ingredients can be absorbed into the bloodstream?

-These questions and the solutions to them have been at the core of our approach to our business since the day we opened our doors.
+These questions about horse supplement products and the scientific solutions to them have been at the core of our approach to our business since the day we opened our doors.
 Unlike other manufacturers who simply state they have amazing products – we have the experience, reputation, and scientific evidence to back it up.
-We are an open book and we encourage you, if you have any doubts, to contact us and we can send you copies of numerous documents validating our claim, supported by third parties such the FDA and the Department of Agriculture.
+We are an open book and we encourage you, if you have any doubts, to contact us and we can send you copies of numerous documents validating our claim, supported by third parties such the FDA and the U.S.D.A. or Department of Agriculture.

 Grand Meadows is widely recognized within our industry for being the driving force in bringing transparency and accountability to the animal health supplement industry.
 In 1999, we formed the NAESM (National Association of Equine Supplement Manufacturers) with the express purpose of trying to introduce standards to an industry that basically had none.
 At that time there was little or no interest from other manufacturers who were content with the status quo of non-existent regulatory oversight.
 In 2001, with the very real threat of regulatory action against the whole industry, Grand Meadows became a founding member of the NASC (National Animal Supplement Council).
 Learn more at www.nasc.cc.